 The study of Logical and Physical Data Base models.
-Primary models presented include the relational model, hierarchical model and the CODASYL DBTG model.
+Primary models presented include the relational model, hierarchical model and the CO-DASYL DBTG model.

-- 362. Advanced Programming Concepts (5).
+362. Advanced Programming Concepts (5).
 Pr., IS 232, IS 350, Junior standing.

-A continuation of IS 232 (COBOL II) and IS 350 (ASSEMBLER).
-This course addresses advanced file techniques, subprograms, linking to modules written in other languages from a COBOL source program, overlay structures, report writer, and debugging COBOL programs using memory dump. - 370.
-Data Communication Principles (5).
+A continuation of IS 232 (COBOL II) and IS 350 (Survey of Computer Languages).
+This course addresses advanced file techniques, subprograms, linking to modules written in other languages from a COBOL source program, overlay structures, report writer, and debugging COBOL programs using memory dump.

+370. Data Communication Principles (5).
 Pr., IS 355, Junior standing.
 An introduction to the principles of data communication including common carrier usage, transmission coding, and communication systems hardware.
 Basic interfaces and protocols are also introduced.